 Client Assistance Program (CAP) assists individuals who receive or want to receive services from VR and SCCB to understand their rights to reasonable accommodations and to be free from disability related discrimination.
-Protection and Advocacy for People with Disabilities, Inc., (P&A) is the designated administrator of CAP in SC.
+Disability Rights South Carolina is the designated administrator of CAP in SC.